The Marine Environment

 Particularly Sensitive Sea Areas (PSSA's)

 PSSA's are a specific area that is protected by the International Maritime Organization (IMO).
-These areas have specific extra measures, like speed restrictions.
+These areas have specific extra measures, like piloting or speed restrictions.
+By 2017, 17 PSSAs had been designated, including the Great Barrier Reef and the Florida Keys.